About the Event:

-(practices not owned by an AAO-member orthodontist, as well as dental support organizations and consultants)
+(practices not owned by an AAO-member orthodontist, as well as dental support organizations and consulting firms)

-Register soon!
+Employer registration opens on Monday, January 6, 2020!
 Spaces are limited and the placement of your booth is contingent upon the order in which you register.
-Registration closes on Friday, April 5, 2019.
+Registration closes on Friday, April 6, 2020.

-- The event is located at the JW Marriott Los Angeles in Diamond Ballrooms 5-10 on the fourth floor of the conference center.
+- The event is located at the Georgia World Congress Center in rooms A311-312 (Building A, Level 3).
 Directions and parking information can be found here.

 - Event maps will be placed at the front entrance to help you locate your booth.
 Each booth will also have a sign with the organization’s name.

-- The open networking period will begin promptly at 2:00 p.m.
-Please have your booth ready prior to this time and be mindful of those who may be conducting interviews.
+- The event will begin promptly at 2:00 p.m.
+Please have your booth ready prior to this time.

 - You are welcome to bring portable electronic devices such as a laptop or tablet, as well as fliers and other materials.
 Displays are permitted as long as they are within the confines of your booth space.